ZacharyWyatt/Sorting-Methods/README.md

 This program uses Java to display the operations of several different sorting algorithms by generating a random list of integers for each one, and displaying the sorted results.
 I completed this project in fall 2017.

-This was to be done by means of a "driver class", that would generate lists, run them through the algorithms, and display the sorted results.
+This was done by means of a "driver class" that would generate lists, run them through the algorithms, and display the sorted results.

 The algorithms required to be used were:
 	• Bubble sort